Cloud resource ☁️

 Icon only: this resource is just graphic and has no Terraform representation.

-Refer to the identity card page for more information on how to configure resources.
+Refer to the page for more information on how to configure resources.

 Brainboard supports all the supported types by Terraform.
 You have the possibility to switch between the 2 types of resource from the switch in the left bar.